Published

 The Spark

-When I signed up for the OCBC Ignite Innovation Challenge 2025, I had a simple idea: what if banking could be as natural as talking to a teller, but available 24/7?
+While brainstorming for OCBC Ignite Innovation Challenge 2025, our lecturer mentoring us dropped a line that stuck: before ATMs, there were human tellers.
+As a group of Gen Zs, that had honestly never crossed our minds — machines had always been the default.
+It reframed the whole problem.
+What if banking could be as natural as talking to a teller, but available 24/7?
 I pictured a Virtual Teller Machine where customers speak requests to a local AI, and escalate to a human agent with one click when needed.

 The Build